The Goon Show: Format

 Throughout its history, each episode of The Goon Show, which usually ran just under 30 minutes, was essentially structured as a comedy-variety programme, consisting of scripted comedy segments alternating with musical interludes.

 The first two series were mostly produced by Dennis Main Wilson; none of the episodes was given an individual title and these early shows were loosely structured and consisted of four or five unconnected sketches, separated by musical items.
-According to later producer Peter Eton, the musical segments took up around half the programme.^{:113} In this formative phase the show co-starred Milligan (who played only minor roles in the early shows), Sellers, Secombe and Michael Bentine as the nominal 'hero' of each episode, madcap inventor Dr Osric Pureheart.^{:124} Musical performances were by virtuoso jazz harmonica player Max Geldray, singer Ray Ellington and his quartet (both of whom were recruited by Dixon) and vocal group the Stargazers, but they left after Episode 6 of Series 2, and for the remaining episodes Secombe filled in, singing a straight vocal number.^{:124} Incidental, theme and backing music was provided by Stanley Black and the BBC Dance Orchestra.^{:127} Series 2 also saw the first appearances of popular characters Minnie Bannister (Milligan) and Henry Crun (Sellers).
+According to later producer Peter Eton, the musical segments took up around half the programme.^{:113} In this formative phase the show co-starred Milligan (who played only minor roles in the early shows), Sellers, Secombe and Bentine, with the latter playing the nominal 'hero' of each episode, madcap inventor Dr Osric Pureheart.^{:124} Musical performances were by virtuoso jazz harmonica player Max Geldray, singer Ray Ellington and his quartet (both of whom were recruited by Dixon) and vocal group the Stargazers, but the latter left after Episode 6 of Series 2, and for the remaining episodes Secombe filled in, singing a straight vocal number.^{:124} Incidental, theme and backing music was provided by Stanley Black and the BBC Dance Orchestra.^{:127} Series 2 saw the show officially change its title from Crazy People to The Goon Show as well as featuring the first appearance of popular characters Minnie Bannister (Milligan) and Henry Crun (Sellers).
+Bentine left the show after the second series.

-From Series 3, The Goon Show (as it was now officially titled) gradually settled into its 'classic' format.
+From Series 3, The Goon Show gradually settled into its 'classic' format.
 Milligan, Stephens and Grafton began to work within a narrative structure and by the second half of Series 4 each episode typically consisted of three acts linked by a continuing plot,^{:143} with Geldray performing between Acts I and II and Ellington between Acts II and III.
 Almost all of the principal and occasional characters were now performed by Milligan and Sellers, with Secombe usually playing only Neddie Seagoon, who had replaced Pureheart as the hero of most of the stories.
 The closing theme, backing for Geldray and incidental music was now provided by a big band of freelance musicians under the direction of Angela Morley (known at the time as Wally Stott), who had been writing for the show since the first series.^{:127} After the end of Series 3, original announcer Andrew Timothy was replaced (at the suggestion of John Snagge) by Wallace Greenslade,^{:127} who provided spoken narrative links as well as occasionally performing small roles in the scripts.

 From Series 3 onwards, the principal character roles were: